Welcome to PayPal!

 - Buy things online, using mobile devices or in stores.

-- Make payments using your credit card, debit card, PayPal balance, or other payment methods.
+- Make payments using your credit card, debit card, balance in your PayPal account, or other payment methods.

-- Accept credit card, debit card, PayPal balance, or other payment methods from others.
+- Accept credit card, debit card, balance in your PayPal account, or other payment methods from others.

 You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers, or any other codes that you use to access your PayPal account and the PayPal services.